Ishe Smith: Post-Contender

-Smith lost to Danny Jacobs on August 22, 2009, but he had his moments in the fight and was definitely was crowd pleasing.
+Smith lost to Danny Jacobs on August 22, 2009, but he had his moments in the fight and was definitely crowd pleasing.
 Smith had moved up to Middleweight to challenge Jacobs.
-Smith vowed to go back to Jr Middleweight and make a run at the title, but his next fight was again at middleweight July 16, 2010 in Memphis, Tennessee against Fernando Guerrero, an explosive southpaw Middleweight prospect.
+Smith vowed to go back to Jr Middleweight and make a run at the title, but his next fight was again at middleweight July 16, 2010, in Memphis, Tennessee against Fernando Guerrero, an explosive southpaw Middleweight prospect.

 Smith and Guerrero fought on ShoBox in a ten-round competitive action affair.
 For the first half of the fight, Guerrero seemed to have a slight edge, as he outlanded and outworked Smith; the latter used many body shots, some being low, resulting in him losing a point.
 The tide turned heavily in Smith's favor in Round 8; he dropped Guerrero with a strong right hand at the end of the round.
 Smith had a very strong Round 9 and a good Round 10, though Guerrero had his moments in the final round as well.
 Though it appeared the scores could have gone either way by the end of the fight and Smith closed strong, Guerrero won 96-93, 95-93, and a surprising score of 97-91.
 Smith said afterward that he would like to return to Light Middleweight to make a run and/or get a fight with Julio César Chávez, Jr.

 Soon after the Guerrero fight, Smith took a stay-busy fight which he easily won.
 He went on a long layoff, during which he stayed in the news mostly doing various boxing mailbags: commenting on the sport for websites such as BoxingScene and BoxingTalk.
 He also did sparring work for various camps.
 After more than a year and a half layoff, Smith returned to the ring in May 2012 against Ayi Bruce, winning easily via 4th round TKO at 154 lbs, and then September 8 won all 10 rounds on 2 cards and 9 of 10 on the 3rd card vs Irving Garcia for his 2nd straight 154 lb division victory, earning him his first world title challenge for Contender Season 2 Bronze medalist Cornelius Bundrage's IBF 154 lb belt scheduled February 23, 2013.

 IBF junior middleweight champion

-On February 23, 2013 Ishe Smith won a majority decision victory over Cornelius Bundrage to become the new IBF junior middleweight champion.
+On February 23, 2013, Ishe Smith won a majority decision victory over Cornelius Bundrage to become the new IBF junior middleweight champion.
 On September 14, 2013, Smith lost his title to Carlos Molina by split decision.
 Many commentators regarded the fight as a humdrum affair lacking any meaningful action, specifically on Smith's part.
 Two judges scored the bout 116-112 and 117-111 for Molina and one of the judges scored the bout 116-112 for Ishe.

-Originally, Smith was supposed to face Erislandy Lara, but ultimately ended up facing Ryan Davis on May 2, 2014 after Lara elected to instead challenge Saúl "Canelo" Álvarez directly.
+Originally, Smith was supposed to face Erislandy Lara, but ultimately ended up facing Ryan Davis on May 2, 2014, after Lara elected to instead challenge Saúl "Canelo" Álvarez directly.
 Smith knocked Davis out at the end of the second round.